Organisation of the School

 - Class 2 is for Year 2 pupils (6 - 7 year olds)

-We also operate a House System, and all children belong to one of the following Houses: Columbus, Cook, Magellan or Scott.
+We also operate a House System, and all children belong to one of the following Houses: Parks, Pankhurst, Mandela or Wilberforce.
 House Points are awarded for effort and achievement and the House with the most points every term wins a Cup.
 Sports Day is organised on an Inter-House basis and is a very popular annual event, with both pupils and parents.

 Class R follow their own special ‘Early Years’ Curriculum, details of which are available separately.
 This leads naturally into the National Curriculum, which is organised in four Key Stages.